-Types of intermolecular forces
+Types of Intermolecular Forces

 The intermolecular forces depend on the following interactions:

-- Dipole-dipole interactions: Dipole -dipole interactions are the attractive forces among the polar molecules.
-Polar molecules have permanent dipoles which are formed due to electronegativity difference between the molecules associated in a covalent bond.
-The partially positive portion of one molecule is thus attracted to partially negative portion of another molecule.
+- Dipole-dipole interactions: Dipole -dipole interactions are attractive forces among polar molecules.
+Polar molecules have permanent dipoles which are formed due to differences in the electronegativities of the atoms that are associated in a covalent bond.
+The partially positive portion of one molecule is attracted to the partially negative portion of another molecule.

-- the magnitude of the dipole moment and size of a polar molecule
+- The magnitude of the dipole moment

-- the size and charge of an ion
+- The size and charge of an ion

-4. Dipole induced dipole interaction:It is similar to that of ion induced dipole interaction.
-But in this a non-polar molecule are induced due to the presence of a polar molecule nearby.
+4. Dipole induced dipole interaction: These interactions are similar to ion-induced dipole interactions.
+However, the differentiating factor is that non-polar molecules are transformed into induced dipoles due to the presence of a polar molecule nearby.

 5. Dispersion forces or London forces: It operates for a short distance and it is the weakest force.
 This kind of force arises due to movement of electrons thus creating temporary positive and negative charged regions.